Everything

 Pilot | Buur & Boek: Exploring Connection Through Literature

-Buur & Boek is a pilot project by NOORDWOORD and Arts in Health Groningen, focused on the joy of reading and writing in the hearts of four local communities.
-From October 2025 to March 2026, residents from different neighbourhoods and villages across the province of Groningen come together with trained group leaders, to read, write, talk, and reflect on short stories, poems and novels.
+Buur & Boek was a pilot project by NOORDWOORD and Arts in Health Groningen, focused on the joy of shared reading and creative writing.
+From October 2025 to March 2026, residents from different neighbourhoods and villages across the province of Groningen came together to read, write, talk, and reflect on short stories, poetry and novels.
+These gatherings took place in five local communities in familiar and accessible places within each neighbourhood.
+The groups met bi-weekly in the Korrewegwijk, Beijum, Finsterwolde, Noordlaren and Feerwerd.
+The groups were guided by four workshop leaders who each bring their own unique background and approach to creative reading and writing.

 The goal of the project is to use reading and writing to inspire connection and care in the communities, and encouraging new groups to form.
-The five groups meet bi-weekly in the Korrewegwijk, Beijum, Finsterwolde, Noordlaren en Feerwerd.
-The groups are guided by four workshop leaders who each bring their own unique background and approach to creative reading and writing.
 No previous literary experience or nor is preparation necessary to join the groups.
 Participants from a wide variety of backgrounds join in experiencing ‘shared reading’, creative writing, deep listening, and reflective conversations.

 Want to learn more about research literature and well-being?